-Mortgage closing costs range from 2-5% of the home’s purchase price.
+Mortgage closing costs range from 2-5% of a home’s purchase price.
 That can add up.
-But many sellers are eager to pay your closing costs in order to sell their home faster.
+But, many sellers are eager to pay your closing costs in order to sell their home faster.

-There is a limit to how much they can pay for.
-Each loan type – conventional, FHA, VA, USDA – sets maximums on seller paid closing costs.
+There is a limit to how much a seller can pay for, though.
+Each loan type — conventional, FHA, VA, and USDA — sets maximums on seller-paid closing costs.

 Seller concessions are closing costs the seller has agree to pay.
 These are also known as sales concessions, seller credits, or seller contributions.
 Whatever you want to call them, new and experienced homebuyers can get into homes faster with help from the seller.